pachyderm/pachyderm/python-sdk/README.md

   * Options include:
     * Custom class that hides start/finish and includes contextmanager
     * Extend transaction.ApiStub methods to require passing client.
+* Fix Tony issue where get_distribution fails
+  * Should be try-except.